 In addition to seeking patents for some of our technology and products, we also rely on trade secrets, including unpatented know-how, technology and other proprietary information, to maintain our competitive position.
 Trade secrets can be difficult to protect.
 We seek to protect these trade secrets, in part, by entering into non-disclosure and confidentiality agreements with parties who have access to them, such as our employees, contract manufacturers, consultants, advisors and other third-parties.
 We also enter into confidentiality and invention or patent assignment agreements with our employees and consultants.
 Despite these efforts, any of the parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
 Misappropriation or unauthorized disclosure of our trade secrets could significantly affect our competitive position and may have a material adverse effect on our business.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-consuming, and the outcome is unpredictable.
 Some courts both within and outside the United States may be less willing or unwilling to protect trade secrets.
-Furthermore, trade secret protection does not prevent competitors from independently developing substantially equivalent information and techniques.
-If a competitor lawfully obtained or independently developed any of our trade secrets, we would have no right to prevent such competitor from using that technology or information to compete with us.
+Furthermore, trade secret protection does not prevent competitors from independently developing substantially equivalent information and techniques and we cannot guarantee that our competitors will not independently develop substantially equivalent information and techniques and we cannot guarantee that our competitors will not independently develop substantially equivalent information and techniques that technology or information to compete with us.
 Failure on our part to adequately protect our trade secrets and our confidential information would harm our business and our competitive position.